 3. Match experience and intuition with some knowledge — so you can make an informed decision on the ‘to do, or not to do’ question:

 Often most people will feel like an imposter, because there’s someone else knows more than they do, or can do it better than they do.
 But have you ever sat in the back of a seminar, or in a meeting and thought, that’s wrong and I could have explained it / or done that better?
 When you do, chances are you’ll have more confidence because you’ve matched your personal style and intuitive way of doing things with an informed approach.
 When you fly solo with just your own intuition — the fear of thinking someone might know more or something you don’t will cripple you whether you were right or not.

 So the trick here is to invest time into reading up on the areas you want to be an expert on, talk about or run a project on.
 Then you can make an informed decision on whether or not you want to go down a pre-carved path — or do it your own way.

-Look at the thoughts that are saying that ‘you’re an imposter’.
-Just look at them like you would at a passerby on a busy street.
-Don’t hang on or engage those thoughts, let them fly by.
+Look at the thoughts that are saying ‘you’re an imposter’.
+Just look at them like you would a passerby on a busy street.
+Don’t hang on or engage those thoughts, let them walk by.

 5. Learn to value constructive feedback

 Re-frame your beliefs around constructive feedback.
 Remind yourself that it’s not an attack on your self-image, confidence or competence.
 Learn to welcome the feedback from experts in your organization, and see it as a way to make yourself better and more skilled.